-NOTE: Pressing the key prior to pressing the routine without saving any changes.
+NOTE: Pressing the key prior to pressing the key will abort the cal routine without saving any changes.

-3. Press the key to set the velocity value and return to the measurement screen.
+3. Press the

+key to set the velocity value and return to the measurement screen.
 The new velocity value will be shown at the top of the display.